tiadrop/face/readme.md

 There are two ways to involve JavaScript.
 The simplest is to `jsUrls.Add(url)` inside your Page derivative's `Prepare()` override.
 This will load the script at the *end* of the rendered Body via `face.require()`.

 Face adds another scripting mechanism which I've found to be convenient and enjoyable.
-An <i>element script</i> can be registered with `face.register()`, then it'll be called against all elements whose `data-script` attribute matches the registered name.
+An *element script* can be registered with `face.register()`, then it'll be called against all elements whose `data-script` attribute matches the registered name.
 Registration will usually happen in a .js file loaded via `jsUrls`, itself usually having been automatically included due to the optional Part override `GetClientRequires()`.
 Client requirements are considered when writing a Part but not when consuming it.
 See *TimeAgo.cs* and *Face.Parts.General.js* for an example of this.

 The element script system was designed to allow for asynchronous initialisation.
 Pass a `Promise` to `face.await()` in your custom JS file and we'll wait until your script's loaded and ready.